microsoft/PowerToys/doc/planning/PowerToysBacklog.md

 ## Backlog

-HPlease use issues and votes to guide the project to suggest new ideas and help us prioritize the list below.
+Please use issues and votes to guide the project to suggest new ideas and help us prioritize the list below.

 1. [Keyboard shortcut manager](https://github.com/microsoft/PowerToys/issues/6)
 2. [Win+R replacement](https://github.com/microsoft/PowerToys/issues/44)